jeremy-rifkin/tccpp-ngrams/README.md

 # Together C & C++ Ngrams <!-- omit in toc -->

-This is a project exploring the frequencies of words and phrases (ngrams) over time on the Together C & C++ discord server.
+This is a project exploring trends of words and phrases (ngrams) over time on the Together C & C++ discord server.
 It was inspired by the [google books ngrams project](https://books.google.com/ngrams/).

 ## Table of Contents <!-- omit in toc -->